kingluddite/web-dev-notes/full-stack/meteor/meteor-react-udemy/meteor/19-updating-subscriptions.md

 * Now, when a user first loads our app, they are going to get 20 records per page
 * Test this out by changing `PER_PAGE = 20` to `PER_PAGE = 1`

+## Nothing changes?
+Why?
-Nothing changes and that is because we need to make sure we pass this value to our publication
+Because we need to make sure we pass this value to our publication

 That `PER_PAGE` argument will be passed to this function inside `server/main.js`